 Muhammad Radwan made headlines in 2011 after he was detained in Syria.
 Seven years later, the engineer-turned-entrepreneur is living a new life in Germany, where he runs a food truck selling a wildly popular Egyptian snack.

-He clamors for space at the Kulturbrauerei, a former brewery surrounded by manicured, tree-lined streets in the trendy northeastern suburb of Prenzlauerberg, where dozens of other food trucks have also set up shop.
+He clamors for space at the Kulturbrauerei, a former brewery surrounded by manicured, tree-lined streets in the trendy northeastern district of Prenzlauerberg, where dozens of other food trucks have also set up shop.
 Radwan, relaxed and rocking a scruffy beard, waits for new customers to sample his homemade concoction, letting out a few forlorn puffs from his e-cigarette.
 He spends about five to seven hours cooking a batch that will serve up around a 100 plates and repeats the process twice a week for various events on weekends.

 Radwan runs a food truck that sells koshary—a carb-heavy Egyptian dish made with chickpeas, lentils, pasta, rice, vermicelli, fried onions, garlic, salsa, and hot sauce.
 As a young man in Egypt, he had sampled household restaurants that served up the dish on late nights many times, so he felt koshary would be his key to being noticed in Berlin’s street food scene.
 The city already had a thriving vegan market, and very few places were serving Egyptian cuisine.